aeromamba-paqm/aeromamba-paqm/README.md

 `python data_prep/create_meta_files.py <path for 44.1 kHz data> egs/musdb/ hr`

 The default configuration assume that the dataset folder is organized as 'datasets/dataset_name/partition', where 'partition' can be train, val, or test.
+We provide a sample of egs folder and files to support the users.

 ### Generate MP3 files